-Realise that you’ll never be unique when you start on that basis.
+You need to realise that you’ll never be unique when you start on that basis.
 Unless you do an awful lot of work, you won’t be unique.
 You’re stuck inside their world view.
-Their way of doing things becomes your way of doing things.
-Sometimes that’s fine.
+Their way of doing things becomes your way of doing things and sometimes that’s fine.
 Sometimes for your business you’re actually really happy to adapt.
-I’m a bit uncertain about this, I’ll try something out and I’m happy to adapt to their world view.
+You might think, I’m a bit uncertain about this, I’ll try something out and I’m happy to adapt to their world view.

 You want to have a good reason to write any of these packages.
 You want to have a very good reason to write a CRM.
 There are lots of good CRMs.
 I would argue heavily with you why you’d want to write your own CRM.
 Planning management tools, accounting, you can read the list.
 Booking management, content management, data analysis, all these things have been done well by a number of players; writing them yourself would seem a little bit like madness.

 Having said that, there are people in the room who’ve written CRMs that have one particular quirk that nobody else has, and they have done really well out of doing it.
 So it doesn’t mean you shouldn’t write a CRM.
-You could write a CRM for the masses, you’d need deep pockets.
+Just don’t write a CRM for the masses, you could but you’d need deep pockets.

 I’ll give you an example.
 Linda wrote a CRM for the aged care industry that particularly dealt very well with the fact that the person receiving the care is not the person buying the product.
 It managed that relationship really well.
 These players wanted a pretty basic CRM but they wanted to manage that relationship really well.
 We built her, in CRM terms, what is quite straightforward and it sold very well.